About This Chapter

 37. What Is Buddhism? - Beliefs & History

 Buddhism is the fourth largest world religion with an estimated 350 million followers spanning the globe.
-It's long history has been impacted the leaders and cultures of various regions as it spread.
 Let's examine the history and beliefs of Buddhism as it grew to the large following it has today.

 38. What Is Hinduism? - Definition & History

 In this lesson, we'll explore the definition of Hinduism and its history and beliefs.
 We'll also learn about Hindu gods and goddesses, ancient sacred texts and laws.

 39. What Is Liberation Theology? - Definition & Overview